Sleek, customizable design

 Value and the competition

-The Fitbit Charge 4 is available on Amazon, Fitbit.com, and a variety of other retailers for $149.95 in Black and Rosewood.
+The Fitbit Charge 4 is usually available on Amazon, Fitbit.com, and a variety of other retailers for $149.95 in Black and Rosewood, but it’s on sale now on Amazon for $130.
 The special edition model costs $20 more and gets you the really nice woven strap featured in this review.
 This year, there are no functional differences between the special edition and standard models.

 Fitbit Charge 4 review: The verdict